Adithi-04/Cross-Modality-Image-Translation---Lung-Tumour/README.md

 This project implements a **Hybrid CycleGAN + Diffusion Model** for **cross-modality image translation** between **Positron Emission Tomography (PET)** and **Computed Tomography (CT)** scans of the lung.
 It generates synthetic CT images from PET scans to improve visualization and support diagnostic analysis.

+The proposed approach employs a Hybrid CycleGAN and Diffusion framework to enable bidirectional translation between PET and CT imaging domains.
+The CycleGAN component learns mapping functions between unpaired PET and CT datasets using adversarial, cycle-consistency, and identity losses to ensure structural and intensity fidelity.
+This enables the model to generate anatomically consistent CT images from PET scans and vice versa.
+To further enhance the realism and texture quality of the synthesized outputs, a Diffusion Refinement Module is incorporated post-translation.
+The diffusion process iteratively denoises the generated images, improving fine-grained details and reducing artifacts.
+Together, this hybrid setup ensures high-quality, modality-consistent image synthesis while maintaining anatomical integrity essential for medical analysis.

 ---

 ## 📂 Dataset